OliverEvans96/instant-docs/src/pages/docs/permissions.md

 {% callout type="warning" %}

-When you start developing you probably need to worry about permissions.
+When you start developing you probably won't worry about permissions.
 However, once you start shipping your app to users you will want to secure their data!